Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 #### Centroid Tracking Algo (For object  tracking)

 ### This is Computer Vision And Image Processing project which can be used for monitoring social distancing in Lockdown & to fight against COVID-19 a.k.a. the Corona Virus.
-## Fell free to contribute to this project , your contribution will be appreciated.
+## Fell free to contribute to this project, your contribution will be appreciated.
-## Thank-you.
+## Thank You!